benjaminjkern/UhcCore/README.md

 - Hunger, exhaustion, and saturation are now set to how they would be in a default world.
 - Force starting a game starts it in 5 seconds, rather than listening to however long you have the countdown set to.
 Makes it easier to debug stuff when playing solo.
 - Made the scenario voting screen variable height, depending on how many scenarios are allowed to be voted on.
+- Made the player's inventory show what scenarios they voted for.
+- Added a score system

 ### New Scenarios